tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-03-providing-value-as-generalists-in-specialist-contexts-part-1.md

 On each page, I include a short survey to gather your responses and input.
 Through these surveys, I'm hoping to gather some professional consensus about a lot of the points I make here.
 I want to know if I'm advancing ideas that seem shaky or that don't align with your own experience.
 Ideally, everything I write or argue for would be meticulously based on lengthy research and studies; however, that isn't always possible, so I'm hoping to leverage your own experiences and insights to get more confirmation.

+## Slides

+I'm giving several presentations related to this series topic.
+For a slide presentation, see [idratherbewriting.com/trends-generalists-specialists/](https://idratherbewriting.com/trends-generalists-specialists/index.html).
+You can also download a [PDF of the slides here](https://idratherbewriting.com/trends-generalists-specialists/trends_generalist_specialist.pdf).

 {% include series/seriesTagGeneralistSpecialists_next.html %}